saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    d.
 For **Choose the folder where your project room folder will be located**, select **Default folder**.

    e.
-For **Input application name** type in any name > **Enter**> in the pop up winod select **Yes, I trust the authors**.
+For **Input application name** type in any name > **Enter**> in the pop up window select **Yes, I trust the authors**.

    f.
-In the new VS Code window of the newley created app from steps a-f above, navigate to the **Teams Toolkit** icon on the left hand side of the screen.
+In the new VS Code window of the newly created app from steps a-f above, navigate to the **Teams Toolkit** icon on the left hand side of the screen.

-   **Note:** steps g-i should be for completed for a user's environment that does not have admin access to the Microsoft Teams Admin Center.
-If users have a M365 tenant withadmin access perform steps j-m instead.
+   **Note:** steps g-i should be for completed for a user's environment that does not have admin access to the Microsoft Teams Admin Center and/or for Learner's using the Skillable environment.
+  For Learners with their own environments, perform steps j-m instead.

    g.
 Under the **Accounts** section, click **Sign in to Microsoft 365**.
 A new window in your browser will open.
 Login using the credentials provided.